um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 srun nwchem  dft_feco5.nw > dft_feco5.$SLURM_JOBID.log
 echo "Job finished with exit code $? at: `date`"
 {{< /highlight >}}

+### OpenMPI ###

+OpenMPI is the default MPI implementation for Grex (and ComputeCanada).
+The modules for it on Grex are called _ompi_ .The MPI example scripts above are all OpenMPI based.
+The old version 1.6.5 is there for compatibility reasons with older software; most users should use 3.1.x or 4.x.x versions.
+Using _srun_ is recommended in all cases.

 ### Intel MPI